(Revised January 2014)

 Before you add benefits to an existing older policy you should check with your long term care insurance agent, company or tax advisor to see if you will lose the grandfathered tax status granted policies purchased prior to January 1, 1997.
 Whenever you are considering replacing a policy, consulting a HICAP counselor is recommended.

 - Has this company increased premiums on policies it has sold to other consumers in California or in other states?
+Study the personal worksheet or our website.

 - How long has this company been selling long-term care insurance?